Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 For LSD runs, you run your specified long run time or distance at a comfortable pace.

-These runs shouldn’t leave you depleted or overly fatigued.
-When you finish, you should feel as though you could have kept going if you wanted to.
+These runs shouldn’t leave you feeling completely depleted or overly fatigued.
+When you finish, you should feel as though you could have kept going for a bit longer if you wanted to.

 #2: Back-to-Backs

-Back-to-backs are most commonly used by ultra marathoners to increase mileage with a lower risk of injury.
+These types of long runs are most commonly used by ultra-marathoners to increase mileage with a lower risk of injury.

-Suppose you are training for a 80k ultra (50-miler) and are gearing up for your peak weekend.
-It is much less risky to run 30 kilometers one day and 25 the next instead of trying to push out 55k consecutively.
+Suppose you are training for an 80K ultra (50-miler) and are gearing up for your peak weekend.
+It is much less risky to run 30 kilometers one day and 25 the next instead of trying to push out 55K consecutively.

 Another benefit of back-to-backs is that you can practice running on tired legs.

-Your body will need to deal with more stress, and in turn, learn to become more efficient in its recovery.
+Your body will need to deal with more stress and, in turn, learn to recover more efficiently.
 This will come in handy during the last leg of any race and is especially helpful when training for stage races.

 See also: 11 Tips To Nail Your Long Run On A Treadmill